Pushpak2861/Genetic-programming/README.md

-this program gave 0.67 accuracy for the test dataset
+this program gave 0.68955 accuracy for the test dataset is the current max :- id:68